fe-ax/cadvisor-k8s-fix/README.md

 Deploy using Kustomize or CD tool

-## Extra instructions for prometheus (Rancher-monitoring-stack vXXXX)
+## Extra instructions for prometheus (Rancher-monitoring-stack version 100.1.3+up19.0.3)

 * Click edit as yaml
 * Change defaultRules.rules.k8s to false